shellscape/webpack-plugin-serve/.github/FAQ.md

 ### Why does the `static` option default to `compiler.context`?

 When creating `webpack-plugin-serve`, we drew upon lessons learned from webpack-dev-server and webpack-serve. _It is impossible to cater to the needs of every webpack user._ That was a lesson hard-learned.
 A logical, best case coverage decision was made to use `compiler.context`.
 In the event that a configuration is specified, and an output path is not specified in the configuration, the compiler will set the output path to the compiler context.
 And unless set, the compiler context defaults to the current working directory.
 Based on experience and user feedback about the defaults (or lack thereof) in webpack-dev-server and webpack-serve, `compiler.context` was chosen the "safest" default.

+### Why can't I use Node v10.14.x?

+The minor version range for Node v10.14.x contains [a regression](https://github.com/nodejs/node/pull/17806#issuecomment-446213378) which causes `ERR_STREAM_WRITE_AFTER_END` and `Invalid WebSocket frame: RSV1 must be clear` errors when using WebSockets.
+We've narrowed the issue down to that version range of Node, as 10.13.x is not effected.